The Price of Love (Woof!) | Wealthsimple

 Let's assume you're not going nuts here, but that you're going to need the biannual haircut and full-dog-detailing.

 Dog Babysitters If you travel often, you're going to need to board that love of your life; and if you work full time you may need a walker to come.
 (Unless you work at a place like Wealthsimple where dogs are always welcome.
 Hey, it happens!)
-Costs will vary depending on frequency, where you live, and how high-end you want your doggie boutique hotel to be.But we're assuming a boarding cost between from £25 to £45 a night, and a 30-minute walk with the Ubers of dog-walking, Rover, will cost you around £20.
+Costs will vary depending on frequency, where you live, and how high-end you want your doggie boutique hotel to be.But we're assuming a boarding cost between from $25 to $45 a night, and a 30-minute walk with the Ubers of dog-walking, Rover and Wag, will cost you around $20.

 Dog Doctors We sound like a broken record, but cost will vary depending on breed, age, whether or not you have pet insurance, and the occurrence of a medical catastrophe.
 No insurance means a lower fixed cost and the risk of huge bills.
 Remember: insurance companies make money by knowing that most people will pay more in premiums than they get back from insurance companies.
 But what you’re paying for is the peace of mind that, should a medical emergency strike, you won't be screwed.